 Breastfeeding at the beach can be a bit challenging due to the sand and a lack of places to sit.
-For this reason, it is a good idea to wear good nursing tops and a folding chair.
+For this reason, it is a good idea to wear good nursing tops and have a folding chair or sun shade.
 This way you don't even have to move from your spot!

 This is the perfect self care setting.
 Coffee, a croissant, baby, and a good book make coffee shops a peaceful and perfect place to relax and nurse baby when needed.

 Now we're not saying to go on some strenuous hike.
 Go find a nature path or easy level hike where you can embrace the outdoors and also stop and nurse when needed.
 Hiking is relaxing for baby and gives mom a boost of endorphins and a chance to unwind outside of the household.